Uyuni to Sabaya

 5km Good surface on main ‘road’.

 2km Sandy surface to Villa Victoria (1.3km from junction).
-A little better for the 0.7 km back to the main road.
+0.7 km back to the main road.

 203km Rejoin main ‘road’.